List of Supernatural and The Winchesters characters: Mary Winchester

-Mary Winchester (née Campbell) regularly portrayed by Samantha Smith but depicted by Amy Gumenick in the time-travel episodes "In the Beginning" and "The Song Remains the Same" while a younger version played by Meg Donnelly appeared in the sequel series The Winchesters, is the wife of John Winchester and mother of Sam and Dean.
-She was born in 1954 to Samuel and Deanna Campbell, who were hunters, and she was raised into a life of hunting.
+Mary Winchester (née Campbell), regularly portrayed by Samantha Smith but depicted by Amy Gumenick in the time travel episodes "In the Beginning" and "The Song Remains the Same" and by Meg Donnelly in the sequel series The Winchesters, is the wife of John Winchester and mother of Sam and Dean.
+The Season 4 episode "In the Beginning" revealed that Mary was a hunter herself and that her family had been hunters for generations.
+She was born in 1954 to Samuel and Deanna Campbell, both hunters, who would be her sons' namesakes.

 In Supernatural

 Dean, sent back in time by the angel Castiel, unknowingly brings Mary to Azazel's attention through his actions.
 Azazel kills her parents and then-boyfriend John Winchester, after which he bargains with Mary for John's life, offering to resurrect John if she allows him to enter her house ten years later.
 Not knowing Azazel's intentions, she agrees, eventually marrying John and leaving the life of a hunter.
 Sometime afterward, when she is pregnant with Dean, the adult Dean and Sam visit her again to warn her of Anna Milton, who intends to kill Mary before she could give birth to her sons and thus avert the Apocalypse.
 She is successfully protected when Michael possesses John to kill Anna, then erases Mary's memories so history remains the same.
-In 1980, Mary briefly returns to hunting to "tie up some loose ends."
+In 1980, Mary briefly returns to hunting to "tie up some loose ends".
 This includes traveling to Manitoba, Canada and killing a werewolf that she has some kind of history with.
 In the process, Mary saves the life of a young boy named Asa Fox, inspiring him to become a legendary hunter in the process.

 In the pilot episode, six months after Sam's birth in 1983, Mary was awakened by sounds of him crying in his crib.
 She discovered Azazel there - later revealed to have been feeding Sam his demonic blood - and confronted him, but was pinned to the ceiling by him and slashed across her abdomen, eventually bursting into flames.
 According to "The Kids Are Alright", Azazel then killed all of her remaining friends and acquaintances, presumably so her children would not have any leads as to her death.
 It is revealed in "Home" that Mary has been acting as a guardian spirit of the Winchesters' old home in Lawrence, Kansas.
 She fights the poltergeist haunting the house and forces both spirits to leave.

 As a thank-you gift for making her and God reconcile in "Alpha and Omega", the Darkness brings back Mary as she appeared at the time of her death.
-She is informed by Dean about the events that transpired in the 33 years since her death; to her dismay, she learns that John is dead and that her efforts to protect her family from the hunter world are futile.
+She is informed by Dean about the events that transpired in the 33 years since her death; to her dismay, she learns that John is dead and that her efforts to protect her family from the hunter world were futile.